JeanBertinR/shinyML/README.md

 You will see a validation message box once all models have been trained: at that point, you can have an overview of your results comparing variables importances and error metrics like MAPE or RMSE.

+## Run autoML alogrithm to find automatically configure the best machine learning regression model associated to your dataset

+AutoML algorithm will automatically find the best algorithm to suit your regression task: the user will be informed of the machine learning technique used and know which hyper-parameters should be configured.

+The only setting that must be adjusted by the user is the maximum time authorized for searching.

 ![Run autoML algorithm to compare machine learning techniques](vignettes/auto_ML.gif)